Rincon10/IETI-LAB02/README.md

 6. Remove the *@Service* annotation from the *UserServiceHashMap* and add it to the *UserServiceMongoDB*.
 7. Test your API and verify that your data is stored in your cluster.

-### Challenge Yourself: Implement complex queries using the Spring Data interface
+### Challenge Yourself: Implement complex queries using the Spring Data Query Methods
 1. Modify the *UserService* interface adding the following methods:

    **Java:**